AgentH14/SugarCane/CONTRIBUTING.md

-Contributing to Paper
+Contributing to SugarCane
 ==========================
-PaperMC is happy you're willing to contribute to our projects.
-We are usually very lenient with all submitted PRs, but there are still some guidelines you can follow to make the approval process go more smoothly.
+SugarCane welcomes contributions from the community!
+We appreciate your interest in helping improve the Minecraft Java server ecosystem.
+This guide will help you get started with contributing to SugarCane.

 ## Use a Personal Fork and not an Organization

-Paper will routinely modify your PR, whether it's a quick rebase or to take care of any minor nitpicks we might have.
-Often, it's better for us to solve these problems for you than make you go back and forth trying to fix them yourself.
+SugarCane maintainers may need to modify your PR for quick fixes, rebases, or minor adjustments.
+This helps streamline the review process and ensures consistency with our codebase standards.

-Unfortunately, if you use an organization for your PR, it prevents Paper from modifying it.
-To avoid this, please do not use repositories on organizations for PRs.
+Unfortunately, if you use an organization for your PR, it prevents SugarCane maintainers from modifying it.
+To avoid this, please use your personal GitHub account for PRs rather than organization repositories.

 ## Requirements